Th33-L1ght/Moonflow-Monitor/README.md

 ### Step 4: Push to Deploy!

 Commit and push your changes to GitHub.
-The workflow you just created will automatically build and deploy your application.
+This will upload the workflow file you just created and start the first automatic deployment.

 ```bash
 git add .